 Two weekly disposable contact lenses

 These lenses are disposable contact lenses that are replaced every two weeks.
-An example of this is the whole range of Acuvue soft contact lenses from Johnson & Johnson.
+An example of this is the whole range of Acuvue soft contact lenses from Johnson & Johnson Vision Care and Cooper Vision.

 Monthly disposable contact lenses

-Monthly lenses are frequently replaceable lenses that are replaced every 30 days or once a month.
+Monthly lenses are frequently replaceable lenses that are replaced every 30 days.
 Most soft disposable contact lenses fall within this range.

 Continuous wear contact lenses

-Continuous or extended wear lenses are a new generation of monthly disposable Silicone Hydrogel contact lenses available on the market.
-The new material allows maximum oxygen to reach the cornea to allow normal physiological function even when the lenses are worn on an extended or continuous wear basis.
+Continuous or extended wear lenses are a new generation of monthly disposable Silicone Hydrogel contact lenses.
+The new material allows maximum oxygen to reach the cornea and allow normal physiological function, even when the lenses are worn on an extended or continuous wear basis (days to weeks).

 Conventional contact lenses

 Conventional or permanent soft contact lenses are replaced on a three month, 12 month or 24-month schedule.
-Conventional lenses are usually custom made for our patients and allow for a more individualised fit.
+These lenses are usually custom made for our patients and allow for a more individualised fit.

 Astigmatic contact lenses

-Astigmatic or toric contact lenses are used for people with astigmatism in their prescription.
+Astigmatic or toric contact lenses are used for people with astigmatism.
 Toric lenses are available in daily, monthly or two yearly replaceable soft contact lenses or Rigid Gas Permeable (RGP) lenses.
 With all the new designs of toric contact lenses on the market virtually all forms of astigmatism (regular and irregular) can be successfully fitted with contact lenses.

 Presbyopic contact lenses